-Rich in history and adhering to the rich traditions of the region, the beautiful Paro Valley is a place where time stands still.
-In addition to a thriving commercial farming industry, the region is known for subsistence farming done using time-honoured methods.
-Known fondly as the ‘Rice Bowl’ of the Bhutanese Kingdom, the Paro Valley grows large amounts of red rice, the staple starch of the nation, which is farmed on its fertile fields and terraces.
+Rich in history, the beautiful Paro Valley is a place where time stands still.
+In addition to a thriving commercial farming industry, the region is known for subsistence farming using time-honoured methods.
+Known fondly as the ‘rice bowl’ of the Bhutanese kingdom, the Paro Valley grows large amounts of red rice, the staple starch of the nation, farmed on its fertile fields and terraces.
 The region’s commercial enterprises and family-owned farms also yield copious amounts of millet, wheat, apples, potatoes, as well as a range of seasonal vegetables native to the area.

 Join the daily rituals and work in the fields alongside authentic Bhutanese subsistence farmers, colourfully dressed in their traditional attire.
 End a fruitful day in the fields sharing an authentic Bhutanese farm dinner with the farmers and their families, washing it all down with Ara, the local rice wine.